Today's Sunday • 7 mins read

 Check if you experience one or more of these common after-effects of narcissistic abuse:

 - Walking on eggshells.
-Victims feel tense and afraid of setting off the narcissist.
+You always feel tense and afraid of setting off the narcissist.
 This constant alertness, called hypervigilance, is well-documented in psychological literature as a response to unpredictable abuse patterns.

 - Confusion and brain fog.
 Narcissists twist words (“word salad”) and use diversion tactics to avoid taking blame.
 Narcissistic gaslighting is a common manipulative tactic to make you doubt your memory and judgment.

 - Trauma bonding.
-Victims can form strong emotional ties to their abuser, even when they know that the relationship is harmful, and may want to return to the narcissist after a breakup.
+People close to the narcissist often form strong emotional bonds with them, even when they know that the relationship is harmful.
+They often want to return to the narcissist after a breakup.
 Psychological research recognizes this.

 - People-pleasing.
 Those who attract narcissists are often people pleasers who put others’ needs first.
 Past trauma or high empathy can make individuals more vulnerable to attracting exploitative people.